LSUCS/chromble/readme.md

 **Features**

 - Use of configuration files to setup program once every LAN.
-- Unattended switching between the presentation and twitch.tv stream.
+- Attended switching between the presentation and twitch.tv stream.
 - Split screen functionality, allowing tournament results to be displayed with the main presentation.
 - kareem